Pub Choir: Background

 The first Pub Choir event was held in West End, Brisbane at venue The Bearded Lady in March 2017.
 At the inaugural event 80 attendees learned Jorgensen's arrangement of "Slice of Heaven" by Dave Dobbyn.
 Jorgensen founded Pub Choir "to help regular people reclaim music in their lives, free of pressure or judgement".

 In November 2017 Pub Choir's rendition of Zombie by The Cranberries went viral on the internet, and was shared by the band themselves shortly after the death of lead singer, Dolores O’Riordan.
-Other artists including Mariah Carey, Sir Barry Gibb, The Killers and Kiss have also praised and shared Pub Choir's arrangements of their songs.
+Other artists including Mariah Carey, Radiohead, Sir Barry Gibb, The Killers and Kiss have also praised and shared Pub Choir's arrangements of their songs.
 In 2022, Pub Choir's video of "Running Up That Hill" garnered international media attention when Kate Bush shared a statement describing the performance as "utterly, utterly wonderful!".

 Pub Choir has held events widely around Australia,"Let that inhibition go': Vocal support drives Pub Choir's success“.
 The Age, 31 January 2019."'Pubs in harmony as singers take over the bar for Festival of Voices Pub Choir Events".
 The Mercury, 10 July 2018."'Pub Choir to take over Toowoomba bar".
 The Toowoomba Chronicle, 20 March 2018. as well as in New Zealand, the United States and England.
 On 5 April 2018 Pub Choir performed at the 2018 Commonwealth Games.
 On 20 July 2019 Pub Choir performed at Splendour In The Grass.

+Jorgensen created a form of musical notation incorporating colour-coded contoured text and comedic visual cues to teach at Pub Choir, so that musical literacy is not required for audience participation.

+The term Pub Choir was coined by Jorgensen, and is trademarked.